Magna Hoop Mastery: Solve Machine Embroidery Hooping Challenges Effortlessly

 4.3 Hoop Burn Prevention on Delicates

-• Use a magnet shield under the hoop to protect your machine bed from magnetic interference.
+• Fabric Handling: Turn garments inside out to isolate seams; use a magnet shield under the hoop to protect the machine bed.

 Aspect Traditional Hoops Magnetic Hoops (e.g., Magna Hoop)

-Tension Control Manual, uneven pressure Even, distributed magnetic pressure
+Tension Control Manual, uneven Even, distributed magnetic pressure

-Hoop Burn Risk High, especially on delicates Low, pressure-free clamping
+Hoop Burn Risk High on delicates Low due to pressure-free clamping

-Fabric Compatibility Limited for silks/velvets Ideal for silk, velvet, and knits
+Fabric Compatibility Limited for silks/velvets Ideal for silk, velvet, knits

 QUIZ